Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Discussion and Conclusion

-\item When inflaton acts the source of $X$, then Fig.~\ref{Fig:r-Br-Bound-region-plot} shows that four inflationary models will be within $2\s$ contour of 'TTTEEE+tau' data if $\bx \gsim 0.033$ (for N-I), $\bx\gsim 0.061$ (for H-I), $\bx\gsim 0.097$ (for C-I), $ 0.11$ (for S-I).
-Similarly to be be within $2\s$ contour of TTTEEE+lowTEB+BKP it is required that $\bx\gsim 0.046$ (for N-I), $\bx\gsim0.07$ (for H-I), $\bx\gsim 0.13$ (for C-I), $\bx\gsim 0.15$ (for S-I).
-This conclusion, along with the Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}, indicates that the assumption that inflaton as the source of $X$ is not compatible for S-I and C-I (regarding 'TTTEEE+tau' data).
+\item Using the combination of $(r, \bx)$ best-fit contour (transformed from $(r, \D\neff)$ best-fit contour from \cmb~data), the predicted value of $r$ from inflationary models, and \cmb~bounds on $\neff$, we showed in Fig.~\ref{Fig:r-Br-Bound-region-plot} that we can conclude whether $X$ can be completely produced from the decay of inflaton or whether that inflationary model remains a preferred one if $X$ is entirely produced from inflaton decay.
+When inflaton acts the source of $X$, then Fig.~\ref{Fig:r-Br-Bound-region-plot} illustrates that four inflationary models will be within $2\s$ contour of `TTTEEE+tau' data if $\bx \gsim 0.033$ (for N-I), $\bx\gsim 0.061$ (for H-I), $\bx\gsim 0.097$ (for C-I), $ 0.11$ (for S-I).
+Similarly, to be within $2\s$ contour of `TTTEEE+lowTEB+BKP' it is required that $\bx\gsim 0.046$ (for N-I), $\bx\gsim0.07$ (for H-I), $\bx\gsim 0.13$ (for C-I), $\bx\gsim 0.15$ (for S-I).
+This conclusion, along with the Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}, indicates that the assumption that inflaton as the sole source of $X$ which is the only particle that is contributing completely to $\D\neff$, is not compatible for S-I and C-I (regarding `TTTEEE+tau' data).
+However, for large field C-I, it is possible for the inflaton to be the sole source of $X$ which is the only particle that is contributing completely to $\D\neff$, is compatible.
+For the regularized form of H-I, the conclusion remains the same as for H-I, albeit the lower limit of $\bx$ is $\gsim 0.02$.